claresudbery/clare-wiki-ably/pages/think/events/workshops/remote-workshops.md

 - Keep separate online spaces (we used "spaces" in Miro) readily available for things like parking lot and glossary, and make sure everyone is able to easily access them.
 - Have regular breaks and short sessions.
 This stuff is more tiring than you think, particularly with COVID-19 creating a constant background level of anxiety.
 If you try to hang onto people for too long you will just lose their focus.
 We have four 45 minute sessions per day with 15-minute breaks between and over an hour for lunch.
 In addition to that we have a 15-minute standup, a 15-minute retro, a 15-minute watercooler session and a couple of other short ad hoc sessions.
 This generally takes us from 10:00 to about 16:30.
 - We have started having "coffee" from 9am until we start at 9:45 or 10:00.
 This is an attempt to compensate for the fact that we are not having lunch together or going out for food / drinks together at the end of the day, as we would if we were gathered together physically.

+### Headsets with Microphones

+It can make a big difference to ALL participants if every user has a headset with a microphone.

+The reason this is so important is that otherwise, participants are getting audio via their laptop speakers.
+This can feed back into their laptop microphone and cause echoes.
+It can also mean that all users hear notification beeps and other noises coming from participants' laptop speakers.

 ### General Workshop Tips